civican/legisinfo/44-1/bills/C-11/bill_text.md

     support new and emerging Canadian creative talent, as a cost-effective venue for learning new skills, taking risks and exchanging ideas,

-    through community participation, strengthen the democratic process and support countering disinformation, and
+    through community participation, strengthen the democratic process and support local journalism, and

     be available throughout Canada so that all Canadians can engage in dialogue on matters of public concern; and